House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-What Are Witches Stairs and How Do They Work?
+What Are Witches Stairs & How Do They Work?

-Witches’ stairs, also known as alternating tread stairs, are a stair design choice used in some situations.
+Witches stairs, also known as alternating tread stairs, are used in some situations.
 The stairs feature wide, alternating half treads that require you to climb them in a particular order.
 The half-treads allow the steps to be steeper than regular stairs without being too difficult to climb.
 Witches’ stairs are typically used in New England homes to access lofts or attics.

-Regular stairs require more space than witches’ stairs, and homes with small footprints might not be able to spare the space.
-The tradeoff is that you’ll have to ascend or descend the stairs more carefully, and witches’ stairs are typically required by building codes to have handrails installed because of their steep height.
+Regular stairs require more space than witches’ stairs, and homes with small footprints might be unable to spare the space.
+The tradeoff is that you’ll have to ascend or descend the stairs more carefully, and building codes typically require witches’ stairs to have handrails installed because of their steep height.

 Witches’ stairs are also used to save costs because alternating half treads are cheaper to produce and install than standard stairs.
-In turn, you’ll have more floor space in the rest of the home and can save costs there too.
-For small homes and apartments, witches’ stairs prevent you from losing valuable floor space for stairways you’ll rarely use.
+In turn, you’ll have more floor space in the rest of the home and can save money.
+For small homes and apartments, witches’ stairs prevent you from losing valuable floor space for stairways you rarely use.

-Lastly, witches’ stairs can be found in a wide variety of colors and styles to match any home decor.
-Wood to match rustic cottages or metal to err closer to a sleek, modern home.
+Lastly, witches stairs can be found in various colors and styles to match any home decor.
+Wood can match rustic cottages or metal can be used in a sleek, modern home.

 Witches’ stairs are aesthetically interesting and a novel concept, but they’re far from the only stairs.
 We’re all most familiar with the straight stairway, the L-shaped stairway, and perhaps the circular staircase.
 Let’s check those out below in further detail.

-Straight stairs are some of the most common out there, and for good reason.
+Straight stairs are some of the most common, and for good reason.
 They’re relatively cheap to build and only need fastening at the top and bottom.
-It’s also very easy to install rails for straight stairs, though they may only need them if they exceed a certain height or number of steps.
+It is also very easy to install rails for straight stairs, though they may only need them if they exceed a certain height or number of steps.
 The biggest downside of straight stairs is that they eat up a lot of linear space in your floor plan.

-Spiral stairs are very striking stairs, with a tight, helical design that saves space on your floor plan.
+Spiral stairs are very striking, with a tight, helical design that saves space on your floor plan.
 They’re also pretty easy to install, but they can’t be used as the only stairway for second-floor access.
 As far as practicality goes, spiral stairways are a hard sell.
-They’re hard to carry objects on, narrower, and don’t accommodate many people at the same time.
+They’re hard to carry objects on, narrower, and don’t accommodate many people simultaneously.

-L-shaped stairs have a central landing in between flights of stairs, allowing you to rest between steps.
+L-shaped stairs have a central landing between flights, allowing you to rest between steps.
 They can also serve as a privacy barrier between areas, and putting the stairs between walls can muffle noise between floors.
-The main issue with this stair design is that it’s difficult to build, requiring more support than other stairs.
+The main issue with this stair design is that it’s challenging to build, requiring more support than other stairs.

 Where Are Witches Stairs Used?